Where:

 Info: The Vineyard isn’t just for former presidents to enjoy.
 This beautiful sprawling island offers rich natural beauty, innovative cuisine, and old-school New England charm.
 Almost 50 years later you’ll still feel like you’re walking into “Jaws.”

 Pro Tips: Ferries go into two places, Vineyard Haven and Oak Bluffs.
 Check out each port and decide which appeals to you more.
 You won’t be able to see the whole island in one day so choose one town and spend the day there.
+If you’re in town on a Tuesday check out the live, free concert series hosted by MVY Radio at the Winnetu Resort.

 If you decide to make it a weekend trip, take a drive to Gay Head Lighthouse at the westernmost point of the island for some breathtaking views of the water and a rich Native American history.
-If you visit after peak season (starting September 15), you have to check out Lucy Vincent Beach (pictured) for an unmatched waterfront experience.
+If you visit after peak season (starting September 15), you have to check out Lucy Vincent Beach for an unmatched waterfront experience.
 You’ll swear you’re on an Hawaiin beach.

 Distance: 99 miles from Downtown